kmathew30/faleproxy/README.md

 # Faleproxy

+**HW8 Note**: This is a fork for testing CI/CD pipeline with GitHub Actions and Vercel deployment.

 A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" in the document, and displays the modified content.

 ## Features